-A lot of other gluten-free variations on this recipe uses “gluten-free” oats, but for most people, these will still cause an upset.
-In this recipe, I use gluten-free cornflakes which from my experience seem to be a great cost-effective crunchy replacement.
+A lot of other gluten-free apple crisp variations uses “gluten-free” oats, but for most people, these will still cause an upset.
+In this recipe, I use gluten-free cornflakes, which, from my experience, seem to be a great cost-effective crunchy replacement.

-If you prefer a recipe that uses almond flour and no corn flakes, then there are some pretty good paleo apple crisps around.
+If you prefer to use a recipe that uses almond flour and no cornflakes, then there are some pretty good paleo-friendly apple crisps around.